Mindful Teachers' Training Program (MTTP)

 First Phase: Mindfulness-Based Stress Reduction (MBSR) Program is an 8-week comprehensive, experiential, and internationally recognized program developed by Dr. Jon Kabat-Zinn, now professor emeritus of medicine at the UMass Medical Center.
 MBSR is a pre-requisite for the Mindful Teacher’s Training Program.

-Second Phase – Mindful Teachers’ Training Program (MTTP): is a 12-week fun and experiential training for educators preparing them to teach age-appropriate mindfulness practices, games, activities, and skills based on social-emotional learning.
+Second Phase – Mindful Teachers’ Training Program (MTTP): is an 8-week fun and experiential training for educators preparing them to teach age-appropriate mindfulness practices, games, activities, and skills based on social-emotional learning.
 These methods train children and youth to pay attention, strengthen focus, increase impulse control, regulate behavior, and cultivate tolerance, compassion and empathy for themselves and others.
 The second phase of the training is when teachers experience for themselves how mindful awareness can be taught to students in age-appropriate, child-friendly ways.
 This program equips them with skills to create experiential learning in their own classrooms whether they are teaching Pre-K or high school seniors.

 The Mindful Teachers Training Program consist of the following modules:

 - Mindful Movement brings children into an awareness of their bodies and changing physical sensations as they move through various poses which take them out of automatic pilot; it also teaches awareness of breathing.

 - Mindful Games & Exercises teaches children how to pay attention and to increase focus.

 - Mindful Relaxation relaxes children through guided awareness of breathing, felt sensations in the body, feelings, etc., which helps regulate over-stimulation and teaches proper breathing.

 - Kindness Practices increases compassion and empathy in children both for themselves and others; leads to increased understanding of differences as well as a sense of connection with themselves, others, and the world around them.